-Jennifer Williams has focused exclusively on representing management in all facets of labor and employment law for more than 20 years.
+Jennifer has focused exclusively on representing management in all facets of labor and employment law for more than 20 years.
 She represents employers in labor and employment litigation before federal and state courts as well as administrative agencies, including the Equal Employment Opportunity Commission and the Department of Labor.
 Jennifer has extensive experience in litigating a full-range of employment disputes, including individual and class action wage/hour claims, disability, age, gender, and race discrimination and harassment matters, and retaliatory discharge.
 Jennifer also regularly litigates disputes involving employment contracts, as well as non-compete and confidentiality agreements.

 Jennifer also has considerable experience advising clients on all aspects of employment law compliance, including employee leave issues and accommodations, wage and hour audits, internal investigations, hiring and termination decisions, workplace policies and employee privacy issues.
 She frequently conducts training for clients on issues including workplace professionalism, diversity initiatives and performance management.
 Jennifer also negotiates employment contracts, restrictive covenant and non-disclosure agreements, and separation agreements.

 Jennifer is an active member of the American Bar Association’s Labor & Employment Law Section.
 Since 2008, Jennifer has served as a regional co-chair for the section’s national student trial advocacy competition.
 She is also a member of the section’s Federal Labor Standards Legislation Committee and currently serves as the management co-chair of the committee’s ethics subcommittee.